 Under Title IX of the Education Amendments of 1972 (Title IX), sexual violence is a form of sexual discrimination and is prohibited.
 Any person found responsible for such violations will face disciplinary actions up to and including dismissal or expulsion from the College.
 Acts of sexual violence may also be prosecuted under the Pennsylvania Criminal Code.

-Should an incident of sexual misconduct or sexual harassment or sexual violence occur, the College has both reporting procedures and support resources in place so that an individual does not need to face the effects of such an incident alone.
+Should an incident of sexual misconduct, including sexual harassment or sexual violence occur, the College has both reporting procedures and support resources in place so that an individual does not need to face the effects of such an incident alone.

 The first concern is for the safety, health, and well-being of those affected.
 Confidential and non-confidential (yet private) options for support and reporting are available both on and off campus, and are described in more detail in Section 5 & Appendix A.

 All community members also share in the responsibility for creating and maintaining an environment that promotes the safety and dignity of each person.
-Towards that end, this Policy provides the framework for addressing sexual violence and sexual harassment within our community, preventing its occurrence and recurrence, and addressing its effects.
+Towards that end, this Policy provides the framework for addressing all forms of discrimination within our community, preventing its occurrence and recurrence, and addressing its effects.

 This Policy applies to all on-campus conduct, as well as any off-campus conduct that has an adverse impact on any member of the College community or the College.

 Duty to ReportThe College strongly encourages reporting of any incident to the Title IX Coordinator or persons designated in Appendix C and/or to local law enforcement.

 All College employees, except those who must maintain confidentiality by law (see Appendix A), are expected, and in some cases required, to report sexual assault, sexual harassment, and other sexual misconduct to the College authorities designated in this Policy.